KriselleMarantan/KriselleMarantan/README.md

 - 👋 Hello everyone!
 My name is Kriselle.
 - 👀 I’m interested in software developement.
-- 🌱 I’m currently learning the basics of python and I just enrolled for a computer science degree.
+- 🌱 Currently a comp sci major & TOP Studnet
-- 💞️ I’m looking to collaborate on any python projects needed!
+- 💞️ Looking to collab on any projects
 - 📫 How to reach me: email me at krisellemarantan@gmail.com

 <!---